memfault/memfault-docs/docs/android/android-bort.md

-The Bort SDK contains an _Over The Air_ settings system so that settings are defined on the web in your Memfault project, and the SDK will periodically pull the latest settings.
+The Bort SDK contains an _Over The Air_ settings system so that settings are defined on the web in your Memfault project, and the SDK will periodically pull the latest settings at run-time.
 This makes it easy to enable or disable different data sources, or change configuration options.
 Settings can be updated through the web UI or programmatically via web endpoint -- no need to deploy an app or OS update.